DennisWayo/Q-DFTNet/README.md

 **How to Use**:
 - Clone or download this repository.
-- Run the provided `q_dftnet.py` script in a Python environment (e.g., Google Colab or Jupyter Notebook).
+- Run the provided `q_dftnet.py` script in a Python environment (Google Colab or Jupyter Notebook).
 - All plots and metrics will be automatically generated.

-> ⚠️ **Note**: Due to differences in Python library versions (e.g., PyTorch Geometric, Matplotlib), **minor variations in plots or metrics may occur**.
+> ⚠️ **Note**: Due to differences in Python library versions (such as PyTorch Geometric, Matplotlib etc.), **minor variations in plots or metrics may occur**.
 These differences are expected and do not affect the overall conclusions of the paper.

 **Cite this work**: